conan-io/cmake-conan/README.md

 ## conan_cmake_autodetect()

-Will return the auto-detected settings (things like build_type, compiler or system name) so you can pass that to `conan_cmake_install`.
-This step is optional as you may want to rely on profiles, lockfiles or other way of assigning value to settings.
+This function will return the auto-detected settings (things like *build_type*, *compiler* or *system name*) so you can pass that information to `conan_cmake_install`.
+This step is optional as you may want to rely on profiles, lockfiles or any other way of passing that information.

 ```cmake
 conan_cmake_autodetect(settings)